3 Day South Coast

-Come on a 3-day excursion with us to explore the most famous locations in the Golden Circle and the South Coast.
-See our stunning glacier lagoon Jökulsárlón, Europe's largest glacier and an ice cave in it, and if nature allows, even the magnificent Northern Lights.
+Come on a 3 days excursion to explore the most famous locations in the Golden Circle and the South Coast.
+See our stunning glacier lagoon Jökulsárlón, Europe's largest glacier within an ice cave, and if nature allows, even the magnificent Northern Lights.

-✓ Thingvellir National Park ✓ Gullfoss waterfall ✓ Geysir geothermal area ✓ Efstidalur II Farm ✓ Kerið volcanic crater ✓ Skógafoss waterfall ✓ Seljalandsfoss waterfall ✓ Skaftafell in Vatnajokull National Park ✓ Glacier Hike✓ Super Jeep Blue Ice Cave Tour ✓ Jökulsárlón, the Glacier Lagoon ✓ Diamond Beach ✓ Reynisfjara, the Black Sand Beach
+✓ Thingvellir National Park ✓ Gullfoss ✓ Geysir ✓ Skógafoss ✓ Seljalandsfoss ✓ Skaftafell in Vatnajokull National Park ✓ Glacier Hike✓ Super Jeep Blue Ice Cave Tour ✓ Jökulsárlón ✓ Diamond Beach ✓ Reynisfjara

-✓ Wi-Fi and Icelandic music on board, ✓ Accommodation with breakfast, ✓ Small Group Experience, ✓ Glacier & Ice Cave Equipment And more…
+✓ Wi-Fi and Icelandic music on board ✓ Accommodation with breakfast ✓ Small group experience ✓ Glacier & ice cave equipment,

 Are you ready for the adventure?

-On the second and third day, you’ll be taken to the famous South Coast.
-Along the shore, you’ll get to see the famous black sand beach, Reynisfjara, our stunning glacier lagoon Jökulsárlón in Vatnajökull National Park, where you’ll also get the change to explore Europe’s largest glacier and enter a blue ice cave in it.
-If nature allows, even the magnificent Northern Lights.
+You’ll also be taken to the famous South Coast.
+Along the shore, you’ll get to see the two waterfalls Seljalandsfoss and Skógafoss, and the famous Black Sand Beach.
+You’ll also visit the stunning Glacier Lagoon Jökulsárlón in Vatnajökull National Park, where you’ll also get the chance to explore Europe’s largest glacier and enter a blue ice cave.
+And if nature allows, you’ll get a view of the magnificent Northern Lights at night.

 Geysir Geothermal Area